 Alert: the application requires that candidates read President Coolidge’s Autobiography and complete a few other reading assignments.
 While the book is not overly long, we encourage students to begin the application early.
 Candidates who begin the application at the last minute are unlikely to be successful.
-The submission deadline is 5:00 PM eastern time, Wednesday, January 19, 2022.
+Deadline is in January every year.

 www.coolidgescholars.org for more information